Rattlesnake

 Northern Pacific rattlesnake in grass (Steve Weiss)

-Visitor and staff safety is a priority for the Midpeninsula Regional Open Space District.
-Snakes play an essential role in natural systems on the preserves, and because of the risk to visitors, visitors should not kill or attempt to move snakes of any type.
-If you are concerned about a snake you have encountered on District land, please call the Midpeninsula Regional Open Space District at (650) 691-1200, and staff will carefully review the situation to determine whether relocation or other action should be taken.
+Because of the risk to visitors and wildlife, visitors should not kill or attempt to move snakes of any type.
+If you are concerned about a snake you have encountered on District land, please call Midpen at (650) 691-1200, and staff will carefully review the situation to determine whether relocation or other action should be taken.

 Sign up for our newsletter to find out what’s happening in your open space!